BenTheElder/site/content/speaking.md

 of smaller internal (company) talks under my belt.
 A complete list of my talks is maintained below, with recordings when available.

+## KubeCon NA 2023

+The Steering Committee did our usual AMA session at the Kubernetes Contributor Summit (not recorded), I also co-spoke with Arnaud Meukam about SIG K8s Infra in the maintainer track.

+### Kubernetes Infra SIG: Intro and Updates - Arnaud Meukam & Benjamin Elder

+{{< lazyYoutube id="3H32HOJGuCI" title="Kubernetes Infra SIG: Intro and Updates - Arnaud Meukam, VMware & Benjamin Elder, Google" >}}

 ## KubeCon NA 2022

 Besides a Kubernetes Contributor Summit talk and two maintainer track talks, I also helped staff the Contributor Summit and participated as a member of the Kubernetes Steering Committee in two Steering AMA panels (one at the summit and one at the main conference).